kameryn1811/Bandcamp-Downloader/README.md

 ## Why This Exists

-This was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader) (Now ).
-While we wait for official updates and fixes to that excellent C# application, this Python-based alternative provides a working solution.
+This was created as an interim solution for users experiencing issues with [Otiel's BandcampDownloader](https://github.com/Otiel/BandcampDownloader) (fixed and working as of Nov 30, 2025).

 ## What It Does

-Bandcamp Downloader (Python Edition) provides a simple way to download the freely available 128 kbps MP3 streams from Bandcamp albums, tracks, and artist pages.
+Bandcamp Downloader (Python Edition) provides a simple way to download the freely available preview streams from Bandcamp albums, tracks, and artist pages.
 It automatically organizes files, embeds metadata, and handles cover art.

 <img width="600" alt="screenshot-main" src="images/screenshot-main-v1.3.9b.png" />

-*The main download interface with album art preview and settings panel*
+*The main download interface with URL Tags (Download Queue), Settings Panel, Album Art and Path Previews, and Status log.*

 ## Key Features